sahlaysta/common/README.md

 # common
-A general purpose Java library
+A one-man Java general purpose library.
+Work in progress.